browserengineering/book/book/text.md

 This should work, giving you nicely aligned "Hello," and "world!", with the second italicized.

-This actually only works by chance: there is a hidden bug in this code that happens not to occur for "Hello, world!".
-For example, replace "world!" with "overlapping!": that the two words will overlap.
+This actually only works by chance: there is a bug in this code that happens to be masked for "Hello, world!".
+For example, replace "world!" with "overlapping!": the two words will overlap.
 That\'s because the coordinates `x` and `y` that you pass to `create_text` tell Tk where to put the *center* of the text.
-So, instead of incrementing `x` by the length of "Hello,", you need to increment it by half the length of "Hello," and half the length of "overlapping!".
-It only worked for "Hello, world!" because \"Hello,\" and \"world!\" are the same length!
+It only worked for "Hello, world!" because "Hello," and "world!" are the same length!

 Luckily, the meaning of the coordinate you pass in is configurable.
 We can instruct Tk to treat the coordinate we gave as the top-left corner